 Welcome to the UW School of Drama!
 And welcome to the School of Drama Student Handbook.
-This handbook is full of answers, but I have no doubt there’ll always be more questions.
+This handbook is full of answers, but we have no doubt there’ll always be more questions.
 Please don’t ever hesitate to ask them.
 Ask your teachers.
 Ask the School of Drama staff.
-Ask me.
 We are here to help you become innovative and brave artists and thinkers, creative leaders.
 That leadership begins with the quality and courage of your questioning.
-I can’t wait to hear what’s on your minds.
+We can’t wait to hear what’s on your minds.

 Have a great year!

 Click on the links below for more information.

 The School of Drama investigates the art of theatre and performance – its practice, history, meaning – and fosters a spirit of inquiry by providing artists and scholars with tools for critical and inventive thinking and opportunities for practical application.

 The faculty of the School of Drama considers the optimum preparation for the theatre artist to be comprised of a liberal arts undergraduate major in drama and a graduate conservatory education.
 Therefore, the School's BA program is dedicated to providing a well-rounded major within a liberal arts context.
 Almost half of this major is devoted to theatre history, theatre literature and criticism; the balance consists of courses in all elements of production.
 The breadth of required general education courses is viewed as a means to an enriched artistic expressiveness.